 Best evergreen pot plants

 Evergreen container plants remain lush and vibrant throughout the year.
-Even during rainy days or bitter winters, you can feel rest assured that your container garden can still look alive.
-Here are two best evergreen container plants for Australia:
+Even during rainy days or bitter winters, you can rest assured your container garden can still look .
+Here are some excellent evergreen container plants.

-Begonias are simple but gorgeous, and can thrive in containers.
+Begonias are simple yet gorgeous and can thrive in containers.
 This flowering plant can go through long periods without water.
-But remember to water them regularly and keep their soil moist.
+But remember to still water them regularly and keep the soil moist.

 There are different types of begonias, and you can pick the trailing and mounding varieties, which you can place in terracotta pots or window boxes.